 Your chances of developing periodontal disease increase considerably as you get older.
 More than half of people aged 55 and older have periodontitis.
 The good news is that research suggests that these higher rates may be related to risk factors other than age.
 So, periodontal disease is not an inevitable part of aging.
 Risk factors that may make older people more susceptible include general health status, diminished immune status, medications, depression, worsening memory, diminished salivary flow and functional impairments.

 Dental implants look and feel like your own teeth.
 They can help prevent the bone loss and gum recession that often accompany bridgework or dentures.
-In addition, they don't sacrifice the quality of your adjacent teeth like a bridge because neighboring teeth are not altered to support the implant.
+In addition, they don’t sacrifice the quality of your adjacent teeth like a bridge because neighboring teeth are not altered to support the implant.
 Implants are secure and offer freedom from the clicks and wobbles of dentures.
-The success rate of implants is highly predictable
+The success rate of implants is highly predictable, with a success rate of 95% or better.

 Dental implants are like your own teeth and will require the same care.
 In order to keep your implant clean and plaque-free, brushing and flossing still apply.